CSA Membership Agreement 2021

 Apples*, Arugula, Beets, Broccoli, Brussels Sprouts, Collards, Daikon, Dry Beans, Eggplant, Garlic, Green Beans, Ground Cherries, Kale, Lettuce, Lima Beans, Mustards, Onions, Pears*, Potatoes, Pumpkins, Radishes, Rutabagas, Spinach, Sweet Peppers, Sweet Potatoes, Swiss Chard, Tomatoes, Turnips, Winter Squash, Zucchini

 *Quantities available vary widely from year to year depending on last frost dates.

 Picking Up Your Shares

-You will have the option to pick up your weekly box at one of four locations in Rio, Galesburg, East Galesburg, or Monmouth at various times during the week.
+You will have the option to pick up your weekly box at one of two locations on Thursdays.
 Drop locations are as follows:

-Each week, we will email you (generally on Tuesdays) what you can expect to see in your box.
+Each week, we will email you (generally on Tuesday or Wednesday) what you can expect to see in your box.
 While we will make this as accurate as we can, the list may not always match up exactly to what you receive.

 You are responsible for picking up your share each week from your drop site and observing drop site rules:

 Bring along your own large bag or box to carry home your produce.